 GSFLOW

-GSFLOW is a coupled Groundwater and Surface-water flow model based on the integration of the USGS Precipitation-Runoff Modeling System (PRMS-V) and the USGS Modular Groundwater Flow Model (MODFLOW-NWT).
-GSFLOW was developed to simulate coupled groundwater/surface-water flow in one or more watersheds by simultaneously simulating flow across the land surface, within subsurface saturated and unsaturated materials, and within streams and lakes.
-GSFLOW can be used to evaluate the effects of land-use change, climate variability, and groundwater withdrawals on surface and subsurface flow for watersheds that range from a few square kilometers to several thousand square kilometers, and for time periods that range from months to several decades.
-The supported GSFLOW modules are listed below.
+GSFLOW is a coupled groundwater and surface-water model that integrates the USGS Precipitation-Runoff Modeling System (PRMS-V) with the USGS Modular Groundwater Flow Model (MODFLOW-NWT).
+It simulates flow across the land surface, within unsaturated and saturated zones, and through streams and lakes—enabling comprehensive modeling of watershed-scale hydrologic processes.
+GSFLOW is designed to assess the impacts of land-use changes, climate variability, and groundwater withdrawals on surface and subsurface flow.
+It supports applications from small to large watersheds (a few to several thousand km²) over periods ranging from months to decades.

 MT3DMS, MT3D-USGS, and SEAWAT